EllAchE/EllAchE.github.io/index.md

 ### Public projects

 [discord_site_monitor](https://github.com/EllAchE/discord_site_monitor) - Scrapes webpages in (almost) any web format, then sends discord notifications based on extracted data and customizable logic.
-This is a public version of a private repo with more features; i.e. executing actions based on the resulting data, support for frequency up to 1s etc. Node/Typescript/Discord.js, supported by a Redis database
+This is a public version of a private repo with more features; i.e. executing actions based on the resulting data, support for frequency up to 1s etc. Node/Typescript/Discord.js, Redis DB

 [discord_embed_parser](https://github.com/EllAchE/discord_embed_parser) - Regex-based filtering of embeds
 sent in a discord guild.
 Deployable as a firebase app.
 Node/Typescript/Discord.js